T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Much better."
 "You can drink?"
 Gabriel asked.
 "Yes.
 I don't need to though, if that was your next question.
 I drink when I want, and I want often.
 It makes my....me tingle."
 Aaron explained, a hint a snideness to his words.
 Previously hidden from the brightness of the direct midday sun, Gabriel could now see lines of blue magical energy flow between the "plates" of Aaron's armour-skin, serving to split the sections up.
 The energy seemed to eb and flow, and after much focus, Gabriel could make out a pseudo heartbeat in the brightness of the magic.
 The magic sparkled slightly whenever Aaron took a swig.
 "Ha! ' makes me tingle too!"
-Michael clapped a large hand on Aaron's back, and "You're not like any Automaton I've ever seen."
+Michael clapped a large hand on Aaron's back, and tried to take a swig of his own, though the bottle was pulled out of his reach.
+"You're not like any Automaton I've ever seen."
 Gabriel mused.
 "You're like every Elf I've seen."
 Gabriel brushed off the snide remark.
 Insults were not Vitalas' way.

+The conversation lead into evening, and the party grew hungry.
+Aaron was the first to act on this sensation, abruptly standing and heading to the bar.
+Michael followed, eager for a nice warm roast and a mead to wash it down.
+He would definitely make sure to fill up before they set off.
+"Would you like anything?"
+Natalie asked those who remained seated.
+Gabriel squinted to make out the various meals displayed on the large blackboard above the bar.
+"I'll take a a roast pork and salad, with a murky tea.
+Thanks."
+"Got it."
+"Um, - I'll take a chicken sandwich"